-There are two types of expedition available in South East Sulawesi.
-One option is to visit the forests Buton for one week and then to head to either the Wakatobi Marine National Park or the reefs of South Buton for the second week.
-A second option is to combine the two marine sites, spending a week at each.
+There are two types of expedition available in Southeast Sulawesi, Indonesia.
+One option is to visit the forests Buton for one week and then to head to the Wakatobi Marine National Park for the second week.
+A second option is to spend the entire two weeks at the marine site.

 During the first week the teams will complete training and surveys including: